From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 Where to Stay in Dassia

-Mammoth 5-star hotel Ikos Dassia occupies a good chunk of the beach (and the nicest bit too).
+Mammoth 5-star hotel Ikos Dassia occupies a good chunk of the beach.
 But it’s not the only luxury option around here.
 The newer Ikos Odisia occupies a prime spot at the headland to the north of Dassia.

 On a budget?
 The prices at 2-star Dassia Beach are friendly, and the TRYP by Wyndham Corfu is geared towards younger travellers.